Want to make a difference but don't have much money to spare? There are many ways to give that don't involve a lot of cash.

 4. Freecycle it

-That bike you no longer ride or trunk full of baby and toddler clothes would be welcomed by folks who can’t afford such things.
+That bike you no longer ride or trunk full of baby clothes would be welcomed by folks who can’t afford such things.
 See if there’s a local chapter of The Freecycle Network, or put unwanted items up for grabs on the “free” section of Craigslist.

 5. Trade in ink tanks